Minneapolis City SC

-Minneapolis City SC (known informally as Mpls City SC or The Crows) is an American soccer club based in Minneapolis, Minnesota, United States.
+Minneapolis City Soccer Club (known informally as Mpls City SC or The Crows) is an American soccer club based in Minneapolis, Minnesota, United States.
 Founded in 2016, the team plays in the USL League Two, the top national league at the fourth tier of the American Soccer Pyramid.
 The club won three straight NPSL North Conference championships (2018, 2019 and 2021) before joining League Two.
 Their nickname is The Crows, coined by the club's supporters, which comes from the "Mega Murder" of crows that roost in Minneapolis.

 History

 Founded in 2016 as an offshoot of Stegman's Soccer Club, team managing director Dan Hoedeman stated that his goal with the team is to re-create the local feeling of the Minnesota Thunder's early days.
 As such, every player is a Minnesota resident and the team is owned by "members" who make important decisions for the team, such as the league, colors, logo and budget.

 In their inaugural 2016 season in the Premier League of America, the team finished at three wins, four draws and three losses, good for third place in the league's West Division.
 Their first competitive game was a scoreless draw against Bavarian SC in Milwaukee.
 The club's first goal was scored by Matthew Gweh in their first home match, a 2–1 win over Croatian Eagles at Les Barnard Field.

 That October, they would win their first qualifying match for the 2017 Lamar Hunt U.S. Open Cup, defeating league-mates Oakland County FC by a score of 2–1 in extra time.